SE-Fall2024/MovieRecommender/README.md

 <details>
 <summary>Flask</summary>

 Flask is a micro web framework written in Python.
-It's lightweight and easy to use for building web applications, making it an excellent choice for small to medium-sized projects.
+It's lightweight and easy to use for building web applications, making it a perfect choice for small to medium-sized projects.

 ![Flask](https://miro.medium.com/v2/resize:fit:679/0*Nh_pliddv1BFAx68.gif)
 </details>